spatie/laravel-activitylog/docs/advanced-usage/batch-logs.md

 ## Check if batch is open

-During any batch you can check if the batch is open or not, that would be useful in queue job or middleware.
+It's important to not open a new batch from within an existing batch.
+This type of thing may come up within a queue job or middleware.

+To verify if a batch is open or closed you can do the following:

 ```php
 // in middleware